EdgeTX/edgetx.github.io/docs/contest_ubx.md

 [RadioMaster TX16S Mark II MAX](https://www.radiomasterrc.com/products/tx16s-mark-ii-max-radio-controller) radio (sponsored by RadioMaster).
 The radio will be shipped world-wide free of charge directly from the RadioMaster factory to the winner.

 ***Note:*** the contest winner will need to cover all import/customs fees for the prize.
-However, those fees will be re-imbursed by the EdgeTX via expense submission to the EdgeTX Open Collective.
+However, those fees will be re-imbursed by the EdgeTX via expense submission to the [EdgeTX Open Collective](https://opencollective.com/edgetx/expenses/new).

 **Contest ends after first successful submission or on 30 September 2024**

-**If you have questions about the contest, feel free on our discord at the [#ubx-contest channel](https://discord.com/channels/839849772864503828/1210916167976361984)**
+**If you have questions about the contest, feel free to contact the EdgeTX Team on our discord at the [#ubx-contest channel](https://discord.com/channels/839849772864503828/1210916167976361984)**

-## **Special thanks to our contest sponsor for their prize donation and helping to make this contest possible**
+## **Special thanks to our contest sponsor for their prize donation and helping to make this contest possible:**

 <p></p>
 <p align="center">